 [20] P58L43:

-multi-link probe response: A Probe Response frame transmitted by an access point (AP) affiliated with an AP multi-link device (MLD) carrying a Basic Multi-Link element in response to a multi-link probe request to provide complete profile or requested information of one or more APs affiliated with an AP MLD as defined in 35.3.4.2 (Use of multi-link probe request and response).
+multi-link probe response: A Probe Response frame transmitted by an access point (AP) affiliated with an AP multi-link device (AP MLD) carrying a Basic Multi-Link element in response to a multi-link probe request to provide complete profile or requested information of one or more APs affiliated with an AP MLD as defined in 35.3.4.2 (Use of multi-link probe request and response).

 (Reason: Use full acronym.)